Hans-Halverson/brimstone/README.md

 Brimstone is a JavaScript engine written from scratch in Rust, aiming to have full support for the JavaScript language.

-Brimstone is a work in progress but already supports most of the JavaScript language (>94% of the ECMAScript language in test262).
+Brimstone is a work in progress but already supports almost all of the JavaScript language (>97% of the ECMAScript language in test262).
 Not ready for use in production.

 Implements the [ECMAScript specification](https://tc39.es/ecma262/).
 Heavy inspiration is taken from the design of [V8](https://v8.dev/) and SerenityOS's [LibJS](https://github.com/LadybirdBrowser/ladybird).
 Brimstone chooses to implement almost all components of the engine from scratch with minimal dependencies, with the notable exception of [ICU4X](https://github.com/unicode-org/icu4x).